SteffMUC/openDTU_wDisplay/README.md

 https://github.com/tbnobody/OpenDTU/commits/b5d099f
 it is running now :).

 First version for case can be found in the openscad directory.
-Currently printing - so no guarantee whether it is perfectly fitting.
-Will update with pictures, once fully printed.
+Updated now with picture of case, fits perfectly.